 UW-CTRI has collaborated with with tribes to conduct research to learn more about commercial tobacco use, how to avoid the harms of commercial use, and how to help tribal members keep traditional tobacco use sacred.
 The use of commercial tobacco on tribal lands tends to be higher than the general population in America.
 The Wisconsin Tobacco Quit Line also collaborates with tribes to offer a service dedicated to helping people of American Indian decent to quit commercial use.

 UW-CTRI partners with First Breath, a program of the Wisconsin Women’s Health Foundation (WWHF) to help pregnant and postpartum women quit smoking.
-They have also partnered with WWHF for decades to conduct research and outreach to help women who use tobacco and are at risk of tobacco dependence.
+We have also partnered with WWHF for decades to conduct research and outreach to help women who use tobacco and are at risk of tobacco dependence.
 In one collaboration with WWHF, UW-CTRI published a paper showing how financial incentives helped women to stay smoke-free after child birth.
 A new paper in Preventive Medicine also shows that, for pregnant women with socio-economic disadvantages, financial incentives to engage in treatment to quit smoking are cost-effective.